hack2skill/icc-eliminator-submission/README.md

 2. Install Unreal Engine 4.27 or higher
 3. Install MetaHuman 3D avatar creator platform

-4. Open the project in Unreal Engine
+4. Open the project in Unreal Engine : NOTE THAT DUE TO HIGHER SIZE OF THE GAME(> 5GB) DIDN'T UPLOADED IN THE GITHUB REPO.
 5. Connect the Meta Quest headset to your computer
-6. Build and run the project : NOTE THAT DUE TO HIGHER SIZE OF THE GAME THE CONTENT FOLDER DIDN'T UPLOADED, MAY CRASH UNREAL
+6. Build and run the project
 ## Usage
 To use the platform, follow these steps: